rlsnider/love-finances/readme.md

 #Progress
 ##Routes
 Set up first route to transactions on server and it didn't pass through Postman.
 Checking the url. you have to have the full name in the url for postman, can't just have localhost:5000, has to be localhost:5000/api/transactions.
-All 4 CRUD ops in transactionRoutes get status 200, do a commit.
+All 4 CRUD operatioinss in transactionRoutes get status 200, do a commit.
+##Controllers
+set up first controller route with functions, export 4 CRUD functions at bottom of page, import to route page, delete the funcion off of the route and replace with the function name. check postman-- status 200 all good. clean up transactionRoutes.js, make it dryer. check postman, all good.